not-na/cardgame/docs/protospec/packets/packet_lobby_create.rst

 Purpose
 -------

-Using this packet, the server is notified of the creation of a :term:`custom game`\ .
+Using this packet, the server is notified of the creation of a :term:`lobby`\ , either because a :term:`custom game` was created by a client, or because the :term:`matchmaking` matched enough players together to start a game.

-It will create a :term:`lobby` and add the creator and his :term:`party`\ members to it.
-After the server receiving this packet, it will send the concerned clients a :cg:packet:`cg:lobby.join` packet.
+Upon creating the lobby, the creator and his :term:`party` members will be joined using a :cg:packet:`cg:lobby.join` packet.

 Structure
 ---------